swayos/swayos.github.io/README.md

 ## Default applications

 - **foot** : super fast terminal, config file is /home/youruser/.config/foot/config
+- **feh** : image viewer, opened when you double click on an image in file manager
 - **nautilus** : file manager
 - **google chrome** : browser
 - **LibreOffice** : document and spreadsheet editor

+## Frequently Asked Questions

-## How to add new icons/applications to the quick launch menu?
+- How to add new icons/applications to the quick launch menu?

-Edit waybar config at /home/youruser/.config/waybar/config , add new custom blocks for your desired applications, get symbols from (fontawesome)[https://fontawesome.com/search?s=solid%2Cbrands].
+- Edit waybar config at /home/youruser/.config/waybar/config , add new custom blocks for your desired applications, get symbols from (fontawesome)[https://fontawesome.com/search?s=solid%2Cbrands].

-## How to mount external usb devices?
+- How to mount external usb devices?

-Just click on the file manager icon in the status bar, it will auto-mount connected usb drives.
+- Just click on the file manager icon in the status bar, it will auto-mount connected usb drives.

-## How to add multiple keyboard input sources?
+- How to add multiple keyboard input sources?

-Edit sway config, add
+- Edit sway config, add

 ```
-input "1165:49408:ITE_Tech._Inc._ITE_Device(8910)_Keyboard" {
+input " your wanted device id " {
     ...
     xkb_layout "us,hu"
     xkb_options "grp:alt_space_toggle"